 Sukanya

 Sukanya is an Indian actor, best known for Tamil cinema.
 Sukanya began their career in 1988 and has been a prominent figure in the industry for over 38 years.
-With over 60 credits to their name and an average audience rating of 6.1, Sukanya remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Sukanya remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Sukanya's career remains one of the longest and most celebrated in Tamil cinema.

 - Born